eclipse-archived/codewind-installer/README.md

 > --address value The address of the docker registry
 > --username value The username for the docker registry
 > --password value The password for the docker registry
+> --locallogin=[true|false] Whether to perform a local docker login to the registry.
+Defaults to true.

 `list/ls` - List the docker secrets (registries and usernames)